Adi-df/foucault/README.md

 Foucault is based on the notion of Notebook which contains notes, tags, etc.
 It exposes a CLI app made with [clap](https://github.com/clap-rs/clap) to manage notebooks.
-To create your first notebook uses `foucault create [NAME]`.
+To create your first notebook, use `foucault create [NAME]`.
 Then open it with `foucault open [NAME]`.

 ## Using foucault to take notes

-The keymap is detailed when toogling the help bar with `CTRL+H`.
+The keymap is detailed when toggling the help bar with `CTRL+H`.

-Editing notes work with an external editor set by the `EDITOR` env variable so that you may use your favorite editor.
+Editing notes works with an external editor set by the `EDITOR` env variable, so that you may use your favorite editor.
-Notes are taken in markdown with (limited) support.
-It support making cross-references between notes by using `\[\[NOTE_NAME\]\]`.
+Notes are taken in Markdown with (limited) support.
+It supports making cross-references between notes by using `[[NOTE_NAME]]`.

-## Exposing notebook / Connecting to one
+## Exposing a notebook / Connecting to one

-Foucault support accessing remote notebooks : Expose the notebook through `foucault serve [NAME]`.
+Foucault supports accessing remote notebooks : Expose the notebook through `foucault serve [NAME]`.
 And connect to it with `foucault connect http://remotenotebookadress.org`.

 # Is it any good ?

 Probably not.

 Foucault is just a side project I made to take notes in philosophy courses.
-There's probably plenty of bug, it's ineficient and missing a lot of features.
+There are probably plenty of bugs, it's inefficient and missing a lot of features.
-But it still kinda work, so maybe take a look !
+But it still kinda works, so maybe take a look !

 # Built with